Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 Insulin resistance is not limited to a risk of diabetes or cardiovascular disease:

-• it disrupts hormonal balance, particularly by interacting with sex and growth hormones,
+• It disrupts hormonal balance, particularly by interacting with sex and growth hormones.

 Associated biomarkers

-• HOMA-IR Index : Calculates insulin sensitivity.
+• HOMA-IR index : calculates insulin sensitivity.

 • Lipid profile : triglycerides, LDL (bad cholesterol), HDL (good cholesterol).

-What it reveals
+What this reveals

 • An HbA1c ≥ 6.5% is a diagnostic criterion for diabetes [5].